First communion

 A Catholic girl receives First Communion in Hungary.

-First Communion is a ceremony in some Christian traditions during which a person of the church first receives the Eucharist.
+First communion is a ceremony in some Christian traditions during which a person of the church first receives the Eucharist.
 It is most common in many parts of the Latin Church of the Catholic Church, Lutheran Church and Anglican Communion (other ecclesiastical provinces of these denominations administer a congregant's First Communion after they receive baptism and confirmation).
 In churches that celebrate a rite of First Communion separate from baptism or confirmation, it typically occurs between the ages of seven and thirteen, often acting as a rite of passage.
 In other denominations first communion ordinarily follows the reception of confirmation, which occurs at some point in adolescence or adulthood, while Eastern Orthodox and Oriental Orthodox Christians first receive the sacrament of Holy Communion in infancy, along with Holy Baptism and Chrismation.

+A group of Lutheran confirmants in the Church of Sweden receives communion during their confirmation mass in Oscar Church, Stockholm.
+It may or may not be their individually very first time since the Church of Sweden nowadays distribute communion also to children, although it is still common for many to receive it for the first time during confirmation.